Giants' World Series win sweeps ratings into basement

-LOS ANGELES, Oct 29 (Reuters) - The San Francisco Giants’ four-game World Series sweep thrilled the team’s fans, but the lopsided contest attracted the smallest television crowd in the championship’s history for broadcaster Fox.
+LOS ANGELES (Reuters) - The San Francisco Giants’ four-game World Series sweep thrilled the team’s fans, but the lopsided contest attracted the smallest television crowd in the championship’s history for broadcaster Fox.

 The 2012 telecast of the Fall Classic averaged 12.7 million viewers, News Corp unit Fox said on Monday.
 That left the Giants’ victory over the Detroit Tigers in the ratings cellar, according to Nielsen data.